 If my child has been injured or killed by a motor vehicle when he or she was a pedestrian, what are our rights?

 With cases where there is a young child involved, the law acknowledges that a greater amount of care must be exercised to keep their fragile bodies safe.
 Since a child’s behavior is unpredictable, the law recognized that drivers must anticipate an increased level of pedestrian impulsiveness and thoughtlessness.
 If a child is present in an area such as a school, playground, etc., that presence should serve as a warning for drivers to slow down and become ultra attentive.

 As the injured party, you may be able to college damages for past and future medical expenses, loss of wages and the inability to earn future wages, along with compensation for pain and suffering.
 If the defendant’s conduct is deemed extreme, you may also be awarded punitive damages.
 If the pedestrian is a loved one and he or she has died, the survivors are entitled to recover full compensation for their economic losses resulting from that death.

 Yes.
 It is a good idea to hire an attorney in cases involving a pedestrian accident because there typically questions that will be related to fault and comparative negligence.
 In addition, expert witnesses may need to be retained to reconstruct the accident and help determine responsibility.

-At The Shelnutt Law Firm, our experienced lawyers take every case very seriously.
+At The Shelnutt & Varner Law Firm, our experienced lawyers take every case very seriously.
 We are dedicated to your claim and will fight to recover the damages you deserve.
-If you or someone you care about suffered injury as a pedestrian due to a motorist's recklessness, please call 256-547-4988 or contact us online today for a free consultation.
-Our firm serves clients in Anniston and communities throughout Alabama.
+If you or someone you care about suffered injury as a pedestrian due to a motorist’s recklessness, please call 256-547-4988 or contact us online today for a free consultation.
+Our firm serves clients in communities throughout the southeast.